dialect-map/dialect-map-io/README.md

 # ds-dialect-map-computing

-Source code for mining arxiv text files.
-Curernt functionalities:
+Source code for nlp mining of arxiv text files.
+Current functionalities:
 - convert pdfs to texts
 - parse article ID from text
 - get term frequency in each article